boldbi/bold-bi-docs/docs/managing-resources/manage-pinboards/navigate-another-pinboard.md

 ### Steps to navigate to another pinboard

-Click the Pinboard name in top left of header section and select the Pinboard, which you want to display.
+Click on the Pinboard name in the top left of the header section and select the Pinboard you want to display.

 ![navigate pinboard](/static/assets/managing-resources/manage-pinboards/images/navigate-pinboard.png#width=50%)